Are Humans as Brittle as Large Language Models?: Analysis

 \section{Analysis}

 In this section, we present the results and analysis by answering three main research questions.

 For both human annotators and LLMs, we quantify the distributional differences between predictions elicited by each prompt variant and those elicited by the base prompt.
 A full list of evaluated prompts is provided in Appendix~\ref{app:prompts}.
-For all the tasks, we employ the Jensen-Shannon divergence~\citep{61115,dagan-etal-1997-similarity} as a measure of distributional dissimilarity.
+For all the tasks, we employ the Jensen--Shannon divergence~\citep{61115,dagan-etal-1997-similarity} as a measure of distributional dissimilarity to display the human or LLM brittleness to prompt changes.